30. Sunday – year C

 We said that when Jesus wanted to draw attention to something important, he spoke of parables.
 So what does he want to refer us to?
 We realize our dependence on God, without which we would not come to this world, nor could we live here.
 Who thus thinks is humble and humiliated before God.
 But let’s be honest that it is not always the case.
 We often resemble the Pharisees.
 We go to church, we pray, we sacrifice the needs of the church, we are going, but in doing so often despise those who are not so religious, like us.

 One missionary writes, as once to him to the church entered a man who long years was not in church.
 After the Holy Mass he came after him with a big inflammatory that from now on it changes and will regularly attend Sunday worship.
 But on the other Sunday no longer arrived.
 The priest met him after a long time on the street and asked what was going on.
 Then the man replied, “When I was last in the church, all the eyes of those godly people were relieved at me and I felt like the habit of watching me.
 Surely they asked that what’s here this missed among us looking for?
 Where was the date?
 Now, if he is old, is he even Let’s face that this bad habit is also among us.
 We like to despise those less religious, or those who, at a time of freedom from fear or even from infidelity, have not walked among us.
 So this bad habit we have to change!
 We have to change it in our souls!
 It is not possible for us who go to the House of God to get out of those who are less religious because we will become a parish and do not reach God’s favor.
 In doing so, our change is that we will become a religious and humble we will pray, to be a man, to contribute to the needs of the church, but we will not therefore be proud and promoted over others and self-confidence in God.
 Conversely, we make it clear that God and people need it.
 With such a humiliation we will also join God’s altar and be pleased to give a hand to the man, which we may believe to be a “toll”.
 We sacrifice the Holy Mass for us to embrace Jesus ‘ lessons in our hearts and to understand his promise that those who are humiliating will be promoted.
 Let’s face that this bad habit is also among us.
 We like to despise those less religious, or those who, at a time of freedom from fear or even from infidelity, have not walked among us.
 So this bad habit we have to change!
 We have to change it in our souls!
 It is not possible for us who go to the House of God to get out of those who are less religious because we will become a parish and do not reach God’s favor.
 In doing so, our change is that we will become a religious and humble we will pray, to be a man, to contribute to the needs of the church, but we will not therefore be proud and promoted over others and self-confidence in God.
 Conversely, we make it clear that God and people need it.
 With such a humiliation we will also join God’s altar and be pleased to give a hand to the man, which we may believe to be a “toll”.
 We sacrifice the Holy Mass for us to embrace Jesus ‘ lessons in our hearts and to understand his promise that those who are humiliating will be promoted.
 Let’s face that this bad habit is also among us.
 We like to despise those less religious, or those who, at a time of freedom from fear or even from infidelity, have not walked among us.
 So this bad habit we have to change!
 We have to change it in our souls!
 It is not possible for us who go to the House of God to get out of those who are less religious because we will become a parish and do not reach God’s favor.
-In doing so, our change is that we will become a religious and humble we will pray, to be a man, to contribute to the needs of the church, but we will not therefore be proud and promoted over others and self-confidence in God.
+In doing so, our change is that we will become a religious and humble we will pray, to be a man and to contribute to the needs of the church, but we will not therefore be proud and promoted over others and self-confidence in God.
 Conversely, we make it clear that God and people need it.
-With such a humiliation we will also join God’s altar and be pleased to give a hand to the man, which we may believe to be a “toll”.
-We sacrifice the Holy Mass for us to embrace Jesus ‘ lessons in our hearts and to understand his promise that those who are humiliating will be promoted.
+With such humiliation, we will also join God’s altar and be pleased to give a hand to the man, which we may believe to be a “toll”.
+We sacrifice the Holy Mass for us to embrace Jesus ‘ lessons in our hearts and to understand his promise that those who are humiliated will be promoted.
 God good? ” Finally, the interview with the priest said this sentence: “I know that God would certainly accept me, but people have not accepted me.”

 This entry was posted in sermons.
 Bookmark the permalink.